What is a Brow Lift?

 The Results

 After your brow lift, bruising, swelling, and numbness are common temporarily.
 Sutures will usually dissolve on their own.
 Many patients are able to return to work within a week but should avoid heavy lifting and straining for upwards of six weeks.
-Full recovery time can be discussed during your consultation with Dr. Sweat.
+Total recovery time can be discussed during your consultation with Dr. Sweat.